duca-club/acucys-ctf/CONTRIBUTING.md

-# Contribution Guideline - CTFd Bot
+# Contribution Guideline - CTFd Discord Bot

 First off, thank you for considering contributing!
 We welcome all kinds of contributions — from bug reports and documentation fixes to new features and performance improvements.
 This guide will help you get started.